Terni

-Terni (/ˈtɛərni/ TAIR-nee; /it/; Interamna (Nahars)) is a city in the southern portion of the region of Umbria, in Central Italy.
+Terni (/ˈtɛərni/ TAIR-nee; /it/; Interamna (Nahars)) is a city in the southern portion of the region of Umbria in central Italy.
 It is near the border with Lazio.
 The city is the capital of the province of Terni, located in the plain of the River Nera.
 It is 104 km northeast of Rome and 81 km south of the regional capital, Perugia.
+With a population of 106,272, it is the 42nd-largest city in Italy.

 The Latin name means "between-two-rivers", in reference to its location on the confluence of the Nera river (Ancient Umbrian Nahar, Nār, Nahar) and the Serra stream.
 When disambiguation was needed, it was referred to as Interamna Nahars.
 Its inhabitants were known in Latin as Interamnātēs Na(ha)rtēs.

-Interamna was founded as an Ancient Roman town, albeit settlements in the Terni area well precede this occurrence.
+Interamna was founded as an Ancient Roman town, although there were earlier settlements in the Terni area.
 During the 19th century, steel mills were introduced and led the city to have a role in the Second Industrial Revolution in Italy.
 Because of its industrial importance, the city was heavily bombed during World War II by the Allies.
 It remains an industrial hub and has been nicknamed "The Steel City".

-Terni is also known as the "City of Lovers", as its patron saint, Saint Valentine, was born and became a bishop here, and the remains are preserved in the basilica-sanctuary in his honour.
+Terni is also known as the "City of Lovers", as its patron saint, Saint Valentine, was born and became a bishop here, and his remains are preserved in the basilica-sanctuary.